Nootfold/hl-sdk-videos-src/README.md

 About
 ======================

-Source code for my [Half-Life SDK Programming series on YouTube](https://www.youtube.com/playlist?list=PLZmAT317GNn19tjUoC9dlT8nv4f8GHcjy).
+Source code for Admer456's [Half-Life SDK Programming series on YouTube](https://www.youtube.com/playlist?list=PLZmAT317GNn19tjUoC9dlT8nv4f8GHcjy).

 It is updated to catch up with the latest changes from [Half-Life Updated](https://github.com/SamVanheer/halflife-updated) SDK.